 15. White Cedar Moth Caterpillar

 The head of the white cedar moth caterpillar (Leptocneria reducta) is copper-colored and black in coloration.
-It has long bristles that are spiked, fuzzy hair, and a brown body with irregular yellow stripes.
+It has long spiked bristles, fuzzy hair, and a brown body with irregular yellow stripes.

-However, The only part of Australia where you won’t locate this species is Tasmania.
+However, Tasmania is the only part of Australia where you won’t be able to locate this species.
 The sole source of nutrition for this caterpillar is the Cape Lilac Tree.

-Humans may get skin irritations from the hairs, but horses have been observed to miscarry after coming into contact with them.
+Humans may get skin irritations from the hairs, but horses have been observed to miscarry after contact with them.

 Even after these caterpillars shed their hairs, the stinging hairs of the caterpillars continue to maintain their toxic characteristics.